 Analysis of the character Don Quixote in Fight with Windmills

-What are the guidelines for analysis of the character "Don Quijote" upon fighting with windmills in the 8th-grade Literature program?
-What does the text corpus of the 8th-grade Literature program in Vietnam include?
+What are the guidelines for analysis of the character "Don Quijote" upon fighting with windmills in the 8th-grade Literature curriculum?
+What does the text corpus of the 8th-grade Literature curriculum in Vietnam include?
 (Image from the Internet)

-What does the text corpus of the 8th-grade Literature program in Vietnam include?
+What does the text corpus of the 8th-grade Literature curriculum in Vietnam include?

-Under Sub-Section 2, Section 5 Circular 32/2018/TT-BGDDT, the text corpus of the 8th-grade Literature program includes:
+Under Sub-Section 2, Section 5 Circular 32/2018/TT-BGDDT, the text corpus of the 8th-grade Literature curriculum includes:

 (1).
 Literary Texts